Fears of rising tensions between Iran and US after oil tankers attacked

 Overnight, US Secretary of State Mike Pompeo said the alleged attacks were part of a "campaign" of "escalating tension" by Iran and a threat to international peace and security.

-Mr Pompeo said there was strong evidence of Iran's culpability, after the US Navy said it had spotted an unexploded magnetic limpet mine stuck to the hull of one of the vessels.
+Pompeo said there was strong evidence of Iran's culpability, after the US Navy said it had spotted an unexploded magnetic limpet mine stuck to the hull of one of the vessels.

 The US top diplomat said only Iran had the ability to undertake such an operation in that region, news.com.au reported.

-"It is the assessment of the United States that the Islamic Republic of Iran is responsible for the attacks," Mr Pompeo said.
+"It is the assessment of the United States that the Islamic Republic of Iran is responsible for the attacks," Pompeo said.

 "This is based on intelligence, the weapons used, the level of expertise needed to execute the operation, recent similar Iranian attacks on shipping, and the fact that no proxy group operating in the area has the resources and proficiency to act with such a high degree of sophistication."